League of Legends in esports: 2022–2024: Return to touring, Korean resurgence, and influencer teams

-2025-present: Restructuring and Fearless Draft
+2025–present: Restructuring and draft changes

 2025 saw the introduction of Fearless Draft.
 Inspired by China's League of Legends Developmental League (LDL), it is a draft format where teams cannot pick a champion that they've already played in a series, even if the opposing team already picked that champion.
 This was initially planned only for the first split of the 2025 season, but was later announced to be implemented for the rest of the competitive calendar.
 It was later confirmed that Fearless Draft would also remain for the 2026 season.

-The inaugural First Stand Tournament was held in March 2025 in Seoul, South Korea, with Hanwha Life Esports of the LCK winning the tournament and its first international title, while Gen.G would win back-to-back MSI titles.
+The inaugural First Stand Tournament (FST) was held in March 2025 in Seoul, South Korea, with Hanwha Life Esports of the LCK winning the tournament and its first international title, while Gen.G would win back-to-back MSI titles.
 The 2025 edition of MSI was the first international League of Legends competition to be held in Canada - at the Pacific Coliseum in Vancouver.
 Both the LCP and LTA would launch their leagues with their first season in 2025, introducing promotion and relegation to League of Legends esports for the first time since the start of franchising, with guest teams competing.
 However, only the LCP is guaranteed to continue in 2026, as on 28 September 2025, Riot Games announced that the LCS and CBLOL would be returning as independent leagues beginning with the 2026 competitive season, discontinuing the LTA.
 Promotion and relegation will remain in both leagues in 2026, as guest teams will continue to fill up one spot per league.
 The 2025 League of Legends World Championship saw the first time a team win three consecutive World Championships for the first time in tournament history, with T1 winning its sixth world championship.

+In 2026, Riot Games introduced a new draft system called "First Selection", where the team that usually chooses either blue or red side would now have a choice to either select a side or have either the first or second pick in the picking phase of the draft.
+The system took effect at the first split of all six regional leagues for 2026.